mattihicks/mattihicks/price-quote-finland.md

         <img src="../assets/images/susan_pq.jpg"/><br/><br/>
         <p>To avoid hindsight bias, I recruited people who have requested a price quotation within the past week.
 Each of these interview recruits had responses that I wanted to go deeper into.
 Example questions asked:</p>
 <p><span style="font-family:GT-Walsheim-Regular-Italic">Do you remember seeing the price on the website?
 If so, where?</span></p>
-<p><span style="font-family:GT-Walsheim-Regular-Italic">Was there information on the site that you weren't getting that made you want to fill out a price quotation form?</span></p>
+<p><span style="font-family:GT-Walsheim-Regular-Italic">Was there information on the site that you weren't getting that made you want to fill out a price quote form?</span></p>
-<p><span style="font-family:GT-Walsheim-Regular-Italic">Did you tell anyone you ordered a price quotation?
+<p><span style="font-family:GT-Walsheim-Regular-Italic">Did you tell anyone you ordered a price quote?
 If so, who?
 What did they say?</span></p>
       </div>
     </div>
   </div>